Book Consultation

 • Accessibility – Can you reach them when needed?
 Estate work often requires responsive communication.

-• Comprehensive Approach – Do they take holistic view of wealth, assets, and family situation?
-Or transactional focus only?
+• Comprehensive Approach – Do they take a holistic view of wealth, assets, and family situation rather than a purely transactional one?

 Frequently Asked Questions About Estate & Trust Tax Planning

-How much estate tax will I owe when I pass away in Ontario?
+How much tax will my estate owe when I pass away in Ontario?

-What is the lifetime capital gains exemption (LCGE) and can I use it?
+What is the Lifetime Capital Gains Exemption and can I use it?

 What is deemed disposition and when does it happen?

-Deemed disposition means CRA treats you as having sold all your assets at fair market value immediately before death.
-This triggers capital gains tax on appreciated investments, real estate, and business holdings.
-Assets transfer at fair market value to heirs, who inherit at stepped-up cost base—but the tax bill from deemed disposition is substantial without planning.
+Deemed disposition means CRA generally treats you as having disposed of your capital property at fair market value immediately before death.
+This can trigger capital gains tax on appreciated investments, real estate, and business holdings.
+Heirs generally inherit at a stepped-up cost base, but the tax arising on death can be significant without planning.

-What are Ontario probate fees and how can I minimize them?
+What is Ontario Estate Administration Tax and how can I reduce it?

-Can I avoid taxes by gifting assets to my children while alive?
+Can I reduce tax by gifting assets to my children while alive?

-What happens to my RRSP when I die?
+What happens to my RRSP or RRIF when I die?

 What is a spousal rollover and why is it important?